Large mass rigidity for a liquid drop model in 2D with kernels of finite moments: Introduction

 Here $\ind_E$ denotes the indicator function of $E$.\\ For $\eps>0$, we introduce the rescaled kernel $G_\eps(x)\coloneqq\eps^{-(n+1)}G(\eps^{-1}x)$, $x\in\Ren$.
 As will be justified later, the first moment of $G$ is fixed to an explicit dimensional constant (see \cref{Hint}) so that $\Per_{G_\eps}(E)$ converges to $P(E)$ as $\eps$ vanishes.
 Given $\gamma\in (0,1)$ and $\eps>0$, we study the minimization problem

 over sets of finite perimeter $E$ in $\Ren$, where $\abs{E}$ denotes the volume of $E$ (which we often call its mass), that is, its Lebesgue measure, and $B_1$ is the open unit ball of $\Ren$.

 Let us emphasize the competition between the two terms.
 The perimeter is an attractive term minimized by balls under volume constraint.
-On the contrary, if $G$ is radially decreasing, due to the negative sign, the nonlocal term is maximized by balls.\footnote{In fact, even if $G$ is not radially decreasing, $G_\eps$ \enquote{concentrates} near the origin when $\eps$ is small, heuristically making $(-\Per_{G_\eps})$ a repulsive term whenever $G$ is not identically equal to $0$.} This competition makes the minimization problem nontrivial, even when it comes to existence of minimizers.
+On the contrary, if $G$ is radially decreasing, due to the negative sign, the nonlocal term is maximized by balls\footnote{This can be seen by Riesz' symmetric rearrangement, using e.g. \autocite[Chapter~3.7]{LL2001} and the fact that $G$ is equal to its symmetric rearrangement in that case.\\In fact, even if $G$ is not radially decreasing, $G_\eps$ \enquote{concentrates} near the origin when $\eps$ is small, heuristically making $(-\Per_{G_\eps})$ a repulsive term whenever $G$ is not identically equal to $0$.}, and there exists no minimizer for the functional $(-\Per_{G_\eps})$ under volume constraint.
+This competition makes the minimization problem nontrivial, even when it comes to existence of minimizers.

-\noblue{Problem \cref{minrp} is closely linked with variations of Gamow's liquid drop model for the atomic nucleus.
-Indeed, if in addition we assume that~$G$ is integrable in $\Ren$, then we may write}
+Problem \cref{minrp} is closely linked with variations of Gamow's liquid drop model for the atomic nucleus in the large mass regime.
+Indeed, thanks to the $\eps^{-(n+1)}$ factor in $G_\eps$, changing variables in \cref{eq:defPG}, we have $\Per_{G_\eps}(E)=\eps^{n-1}\Per_G(\eps^{-1}E)$, so that